theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 3. Now open the page in the browser.
 If you are using Safari, Chrome or IE9, the song should play automatically, and you should see an audio player on the page.
 If you are using, FireFox or Opera, the song won't play because the MP3 file type isn't supported.
 Change the extension in #2 to ".wav" and reload the page.

-4. Because a single audio file format is not supported across all browsers, we'll need to provide multple types on our page, and we can do so with the `<source>` element.
+4. Because a single audio file format is not supported across all browsers, we'll need to provide multiple types on our page, and we can do so with the `<source>` element.
 Remove the "src" property from your `<audio>` tag and add the following elements between the open and close `<audio>` tags

 	`<source src="../media/Nirvana-In Bloom.mp3" />
 	<source src="../media/Nirvana-In Bloom.wav" />`